RazielSun/AdvErrantLandscape/README.md

 + AELRoadBrushActor - Road as Basic Spline

 ## How to use
-Go to Edit Mode -> Errant Landscape
+* Go to Edit Mode -> Errant Landscape
-Select Add Button - Choose Brush
+* Select Add Button - Choose Brush (Hill or Road)
-Place it on the ground
+* Place it on the ground

 ## Requirements
-Unreal 5.3.2
++ Unreal 5.3.2
-ErrantLandscape Plugin 1.4.0
++ ErrantLandscape Plugin 1.4.0

 ## Issues
 + Cannot compile with EL Plugin 1.4.1 - link funcs errors